How to delete your Facebook account

 How to deactivate your Facebook profile temporarily from your iPhone or iPad

 Deactivating your Facebook account is easy to do and can be reversed by merely signing into an app or browser again.

 If you're wanting some time away but don't want to commit to deleting just yet, here's how:

 - Launch the Facebook app on your iPhone or iPad.

 - Tap on More in the bottom navigation.
-It looks like a hamburger menu.
+It looks like three lines on top of one another..

-Tap on Settings and then account settings — it's all the way towards the bottom.

-- Tap on Security.
+Tap on Settings.

 - Tap on Deactivate under the Account option.

-You will be prompted to enter your password and confirm that you'd like to deactivate your account.
+Tap Continue and confirm that you'd like to deactivate your account.

 That's all there is to it!
 If you change your mind and decide you'd like to be on Facebook again, simply log in to any Facebook app or through the browser and your profile will be just as you left it.